 This area has been identified as an integral component of lesson development.
-During the 2022-2023 school year, teachers and administrators will be provided with PD opportunities related to Google Drive, Google Classroom, Flipgrid, Seesaw, Nearpod and Google in Education to provide continued support for the district's 1:1 Chromebook initiative.
+During the 2023-2024 school year, teachers and administrators will be provided with PD opportunities related to ParentSquare, TechRow (virtual reality), BookCreator, Google Drive, Google Classroom, Flipgrid, Nearpod and other curriculum specific software to provide continued support for the district's 1:1 Chromebook initiative.
 Training will also be provided to clerical staff on EXCEL and specifically the mail merge feature.

-Shared Decision-Making Advisory Committee
+• Shared Decision-Making Advisory Committee